betogrun/nfc-blog/_posts/2018-02-01-docker-rails-vue.md

   postgres:
 {% endhighlight %}

-The steps bellow assumes you have docker installed:
+The commands bellow assumes you have docker installed:

 {% highlight console %}